Arthur Kulkov: Achievements

 In 2009, a year after he started modelling, CRUSHfanzine (a magazine) dedicated its first issue to him with essays written by influential people in the industry and featured a journal with words and pictures by him.
 The magazine sold out its run.

 In 2010, he was awarded the cover of GQ's special issue called "Style Manual".
-Being the only model to land such cover.
+He was the only model to land such a cover.

 Later, in 2011, he landed the March cover of Details, along with fellow model friends Sean O'Pry and Noah Mills.
 A rarity in the male model industry.

 In 2012, he appeared on the cover of Chaos magazine where he was interviewed about his life, his career, what he thinks about the modelling industry, and what is coming next for him.
 The very first dedicated issue to a model.

 During the spring 2013 season, he acquired a fragrance deal from Tommy Hilfiger called "Freedom by Tommy Hilfiger" which print and TV spot campaign show him along Victoria's Secret angel Lily Aldridge and he also landed the Banana Republic's Love campaign.

+In 2013, Forbes named him the world's fourth best-paid male model.

 In 2014, he appeared again on the cover of Details, along other fellow models like Noah Mills, Mathias Lauridsen, and Clement Chabernaud.